awsdocs/aws-certificate-user-guide/doc_source/acm-bestpractices.md

 If you decide to pin a certificate, the following options will not hinder your application from connecting to your domain:
 + [Import your own certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) into ACM and then pin your application to the imported certificate\.
 ACM doesn't try to automatically renew imported certificates\.
-+ If you're using a public certificate, pin your application to an [ Amazon root certificate](https://www.amazontrust.com/repository/)\.
++ If you're using a public certificate, pin your application to all available [ Amazon root certificates](https://www.amazontrust.com/repository/)\.
 If you're using a private certificate, pin your application to the CA's root certificate\.

 ## Domain Validation<a name="best-practices-validating"></a>